Skip to content

 Community and ecosystem

 For open-source tools, I look at GitHub stars, contributor count, release frequency, and issue response times.
-For commercial tools, I look at Gartner, Forrester, and peer review sites like G2 and PeerSpot.
+For commercial tools, I look at peer review sites like G2 and PeerSpot alongside practitioner discussions on Reddit and Hacker News.

 An active community matters because it means bugs get reported and fixed faster.